 Have questions about partnering?
 Try the Solutions Exchange!

-The Office of Technology Transitions (OTT) has launched the Solutions Exchange.
-If you and your business have scientific challenges that you think the DOE National Labs could help you solve, OTT is here to help you find out what potential solutions may exist in our vast laboratory network.
-Share your business challenges and partnership interests with OTT using the Solutions Exchange form.
-We discretely and effectively communicate your questions to our National Lab network.
+Do you have a technical issue?
+OTT launched the Solutions Exchange to help solve your business' scientific challenges.
+We're here to help you find out what potential solutions may exist in our vast laboratory network.
+To start the partnership process, share your business challenges and partnership interests with OTT using the Solutions Exchange form.

 Strategic Partnership Projects (SPPs) are a vehicle for industry, non-profit institutions and other non-federal entities to engage the laboratory to perform a defined scope of work or tasks on a full-cost recovery basis.
 The laboratory must not compete with industry, therefore any work must draw upon the unique facilities, equipment, or personnel intrinsic to the laboratory.